apel/rest/doc/admin.md

 ## Kubernetes Deployment

-YAML files have been provided for deployment in the `yaml` directory.
+YAML files have been provided for deployment on Kubernetes in the `yaml` directory.

 They are split by whether they pertain to the APEL Server or to the persistant MySQL database.
 These are then further divided into files for the service itself and the service's replication controller, which is responsible for keeping the service containers running.